ArmAlam/docker-and-k8/K8S_README.md

 - **MASTER NODE / CONTROL PLANE** -- Master node is responsible for cluster management and for providing the API that is used to configure and manage resources within the Kubernetes cluster.
 Master node controls all worker nodes.
 There are 4 processes that run on every master node.
 They are: 1.
 API server, 2.
 Scheduler, 3.
 Controller Manager, 3. etcd

 - **CLUSTER** --: All together (above components) forms a cluster.
 Cluster is a set of machines which are running the Containerized Application (Worker Nodes) or control other nodes (Master Node).
+A cluster is a set of nodes grouped together.
 A cluster must have the follwoing processes:

   1. Kubelet, 2.Kube Proxy, 3.Container Runtime.